Cannibal Holocaust: Censorship

-Although the snuff film allegations were successfully refuted, the Italian courts decided to ban Cannibal Holocaust due to the genuine animal slayings, citing animal cruelty laws.
+Although the snuff film allegations were successfully refuted, the Italian courts decided to ban Cannibal Holocaust because of the genuine animal slayings, citing animal cruelty laws.
 Deodato, Franco Palaggi, Franco Di Nunzio, Gianfranco Clerici, producer Alda Pia and United Artists Europa representative Sandro Perotti each received a four-month suspended sentence after they were all convicted of obscenity and violence.
 Deodato fought in the courts for three additional years to get his film unbanned.
 In 1984, the courts ruled in favor of Deodato, and Cannibal Holocaust was granted a rating certificate of VM18 for a cut print.
 It would later be re-released uncut.

 Cannibal Holocaust also faced censorship issues in other countries around the world.
 In 1981, video releases were not required to pass before the British Board of Film Censors (BBFC), which had de facto power to ban films in the United Kingdom.
 Cannibal Holocaust was released straight-to-video there, thus avoiding the possible banning of the film.
 This did not save the film, however, because in 1983, the Director of Public Prosecutions compiled a list of 72 video releases that were not brought before the BBFC for certification and declared them prosecutable for obscenity.
 This list of "video nasties" included Cannibal Holocaust, which was successfully prosecuted and effectively banned by its inclusion on the list.
 The film was not approved for release in the UK until 2001, albeit with nearly six minutes of mandated cuts.
 In 2011, the BBFC waived all but one of these previous edits and passed Cannibal Holocaust with fifteen seconds of cuts.
 It was determined that the only scene that breached the BBFC's guidelines was the killing of a coatimundi, and the BBFC acknowledged that previous cuts were reactionary to the film's reputation.

 Cannibal Holocaust was banned at various times in Australia, Norway, Finland, Iceland, New Zealand, Singapore, South Africa, and several other countries.
-The film was briefly released in the US by Trans American Films in 1985, but this release was commercially doomed because Cannibal Holocaust was rated X by the Motion Picture Association.
+The film was briefly released in the US by Trans American Films in 1985, but this release was commercially doomed because Cannibal Holocaust was rated X by the Motion Picture Association of America (MPAA).
 Cannibal Holocaust was released on LaserDisc and distributed worldwide by Cult Epics.
 It would eventually get a two-disc DVD release in 2005 by Grindhouse Releasing.
 In 2005, the Office of Film and Literature Classification in Australia lifted the ban, passing Cannibal Holocaust with an R18+ rating for the uncut print, including the consumer advice, "High level sexual violence, high level violence, animal cruelty".
 In 2006, the film was rejected for classification and banned in its entirety by the OFLC in New Zealand.
 Cuts to retain an R18 classification were offered by the Office, but they were eventually refused.
+This ban would eventually be lifted in 2026, passing with an R18+ rating, including the consumer advice, "Rape, graphic violence, graphic animal cruelty and content that may disturb".